 Lindsey Grant, NaNoWriMo Program Director.
 Lindsey Grant holds a Masters of Fine Arts Degree in English and Creative Writing from Mills College in Oakland, California.
 At Mills, she was a tutor and the Outreach Committee Chair for the college's Writing Center.
 Lindsey also worked at the Institute of Reading Development where she collaborated on curriculum development and implementation, and taught students of all ages to read with greater ease and understanding.

 Jezra Lickter, Web Developer.
 As a jack of all trades, Jezra enjoys reading, writing software in various languages, human locomotion, playing the bagpipes, banjo, and concertina, knitting and crafting, and basically anything semi-productive that will distract him from cleaning up his home.

-Tavia Stewart-Streit, Deputy Director.
+Tavia Stewart-Streit, Operations Manager.
 Before coming to the Office of Letters and Light, Tavia Stewart worked at the nonprofit 826 Valencia, tutoring children of all agesincluding English as Second Language studentsin creative writing and bookmaking.
 She has also worked with the nonprofit literary magazine ZYZZYVA, helping keep books, keep organized, and edit the magazine.
 Additionally, Tavia is a member of the Board of Directors at Watchword Press, where she takes excellent notes, helps produce a bi-annual magazine, and curates multimedia-art fundraisers.